WeblateOrg/weblate/docs/devel/integration.rst

 .. hint::

-   You might want to integrate this into your contrinuous integration pipelines to make new strings automatically appear for translation.
+   You might want to integrate this into your continuous integration pipelines to make new strings automatically appear for translation.
 Such pipeline should also cover :ref:`avoid-merge-conflicts`.